dimitrismistriotis/dimitrismistriotis.github.io/_posts/2015-04-11-culture_shocks.md

 I'll contemplate on the whys, because it's here the same for Greeks (that's me) and maybe others.
 Let's start with a loose translation about internal company organization from a book about Greek economy, "(The invisible chasm)[http://www.public.gr/product/books/greek-books/economics/economics/to-aorato-rigma/prod5810148pp/]":

-"Traditionally the cell of the Greek business unit is the boat. ...
-When crisis comes, usually in a form of a storm, everybody needs to break hierarchy and save themselves and everybody present because otherwise they're going to sink and die.
-It is common to listen to people swearing at their superiors, doing each other's jobs if there is space for overlap and generally do whatever possible in order to get out of the situation. ..."
+"Traditionally the cell of a Greek business unit is a boat. ...
+When a crisis comes, usually in a form of a storm, everybody needs act individually saving themselves and everybody else present otherwise they whole boat sinks and all aboard die.
+It is common to listen to people swearing at their superiors, huge overlapping of each other's functions if a vacuum occurs,  generally do whatever possible in order to get out of the situation. ..."

-I can only assume that in Israel the same must hold truth but in the context of an army unit, or the traditional family living in different countries among different nationals - (goyim)[http://en.wikipedia.org/wiki/Goy].
-So in a number cultures, when in doubt, break the hierarchy.
+I can only assume that in Israel the same must be the case in the context of an army unit, or the traditional family living in distant countries among different nationals - (goyim)[http://en.wikipedia.org/wiki/Goy].
+So in a number cultures, when in doubt hierarchy should break.

 I painfully observed a completely different approach while working in the UK:

-People above me in organizational charts used to engage into general conversations in relaxed everyday situations.
-I've seen that in case of crisis a different pattern usually emerged: Everybody would blindly listen and obey the leader, whose responsibility is to drive the company /situation out of the crisis.
-Then we could all be friends again and chit chat it over a pint of beer.
+People above me in organizational charts used to engage into general conversations while in relaxed everyday situations, the "how was your weekend" talks.
+In case of crisis or when things got serious a different pattern of behaviour was observed: Everybody would blindly listened and obeyed *the leader*, whose responsibility was to guide the company or their team out of the crisis.
+Then we would all be friends again and chit chat over a pint of beer.

-I can only imagine how Rayn, head of a client face department, might have felt in the following situation:
+I can only imagine how Rayn, head of a client face department, might have felt in the following situation, talking with me:
-Ryan (looking stressed): I want you to do *ABC* for XYZ (Actually it was "We *need* to do XYZ for ABC").
+Ryan (looking stressed): "We *need* to do XYZ for ABC" (note: not "I want you to do *ABC* for XYZ").
 Me: Why?
-Ryan: blah blah (Provides an one sentence explanation)
+Ryan: blah blah (one sentence explanation)
 Me: Based on what you just said *DEF* is a better option than *ABC*, should we try *DEF* instead?
 Ryan: I'll get back to you.
 Bye.

-Only he didn't get back to me, but instead to my manager, Kevin.
-Next day's with Kevin:
+Only that he never got back to me, but went instead to my then manager, Kevin.
+Next day Kevin came along:
 Kevin: Hi, Ryan came to me yesterday...
 Me: I do not understand why.
 He must have given you his arguments, which you will repeat to me along with your understanding of the situation.
 Yes?
 Kevin: More or less.
-Me: So based on the same inputs, I will give the same response.
-Now I am also frustrated because he bypassed me and got to you.
+Me: So based on the same inputs, I will provide the same response.
+Now I am additionally frustrated because he bypassed me and got to you.
-Kevin: You didn't understand, what he really wanted was you to say "Yes", not argue his points.
+Kevin: You didn't understand, what he really wanted was you to say "*Yes*", not argue about his points.
-Me: But we are in crisis mode, if I don't know how he makes decisions, I will have to ask him for input every five minutes.
-If on the other hand he provides his insights, then I'll be able to guess his needs without disrupting him.
+Me: But we are in crisis mode, if I don't know how he got to these points, I will have to ask for his input every five minutes.
+If on the other hand he provides his insight, then I will be able to guess his needs without disrupting him.
-Kevin: I see... for the moment next time limit yourself to a "Yes".
+Kevin: I see... for the moment next time limit yourself to a "Yes" answer.

-I will not tell you the ending of this story (which doesn't have a happy ending for me).
-But you got the point: Being behind schedule and in a bad place, my inertia was to break barriers, engage in direct communication... etc. Ryan in this example wanted essentially to issue an order having a hierarchical understanding of the situation on which he was the "client", so his approach was in the lines of "I need you to do this".
-When my response was not the expected one his gut reaction was - again - to follow the hierarchical approach, by talking to my manager.
-If I could guess, he'd probably talk to me on the spot, instead of spending time to find my manager and explain his point of view, moreover if we were in behind-schedule-stress mode.
-Of course you shouldn't bet on my guess.
+I will not tell you the not so happy for me conclusion of this story.
+But you got the point: Being behind schedule and in a bad place, my inertia was to break barriers, engage in direct communication... etc. Ryan in this example, for the same reasons, essentially issued an order.
+Inspired by a hierarchical understanding of the situation someone should lead (himself of course), so an approach in the lines of "*I need you to do this*" was more appropriate.
+When my response was not the expected one his gut reaction was - again - to follow the hierarchical approach, by approaching to my manager.
+If I could guess what his reaction would have been, it would be probably talking to me on the spot in the first place.
+Finding my manager,then explaining his point of view even more when in behind-schedule-stress mode was a glorified waste of his time, to say the least.
+Of course you should not bet on my guess.

-What also should be considered should be the shock-wave delivered to our story's Ryan: We were in crisis-mode, so in his mindset the only possible response would be something in the realm of "yes".
-Instead of that, he got a full spectrum challenge of his assumptions.
-In hindsight that should have been an "ouch" momment, a very negative surprise indeed ...
+What also should also be considered is the potential shock-wave delivered to our story's Ryan: We were in crisis-mode, so in his mindset everyone should be in the realm of "yes".
+Instead of that, he got a full spectrum challenging of his assumptions.
+In hindsight that should have been an "ouch" moment, a very negative surprise indeed ...

 This gets us to the second slap.

 ## It's a one way street

-The second thing that stroke me was the unidirectional flow of information from the top to the bottom, without channels for the other way around.
+The second thing that stroke me was the unidirectional flow of information from the top to the bottom, without the existence of bottom-up information channels.

 Starting again with an anecdote:

-My then manager was preparing for my first appraisal.
-He had booked a meeting room.
-Once we sat, he said something like "Oops, I forgot the forms on the printer".
-Five minutes later he came in with some printouts, which we started reading and filling out.
-I was listening patiently waiting to provide my input after the process was over.
-At the end of the last paper, I replied with something like: "*It seems that you forgot the remaining papers, do you want me to wait here*". "*What remaining papers?*" was his response with the feeling of surprise painted over his face. "*Up to now we have discussed about how I perform and what the company wants me to do.
+My then manager was preparing for my first appraisal for which he had a meeting room booked.
+Once we sat, he said something like "Oops, I forgot the forms in the printer".
+Five minutes later he came back with some printouts, which we started reading and filling out.
+I was listening patiently waiting to provide my input and counter-argue some of his remarks after the process was over.
+After finishing the last paper, I replied with something like: "*It seems that you forgot the remaining forms, do you want me to wait here or should I go and fetch them?*". "*What remaining papers?*" was his response with an imaginary cartoon-style question mark dangling over his face. "*Up to now we have discussed about how I perform and what the company or you wants me to do or improve.
 There is nothing about how good you are as my manager nor about how happy I am working here or my career path.
 Isn't that covered in the forms you forgot?*".

 After that I started asking around.
-It seemed that in most places that was the case.
-Exception was (surprise!) foreign based companies operating in Britain.
-An counter-example would be my experience in Accenture, there was grading of managers in both a semi-anonymous as well as formal fashion.
+It seemed that in most places that was the state of affairs.
+Exception was foreign based companies operating  British branch.
+An counter-example would be my experience in Accenture, there was grading of managers in both a semi-anonymous as well as in formal fashion.

-My opinion, without lots of thorough research, has to do with the concept of employment and how it is understood in different cultures.
-I tend to believe that in the US/Canada it is conceptually a contract: more or less two parts discuss on what can be offered to each other.
-Employee provides skill, labor, loyalty, some restrictions on their lives etc. The employer provides of course the salary and stability but we see more and more things like career path/trajectory, education and training as well as all those magic perks glorified by Google.
-It seems that there is a "deal" or a "package" that each one brings to the table.
-If an employee breaks the "deal" there is an issue, same if the company does so, which was not the case in our last story.
+My opinion, without thorough research though, has to do with the concept of employment and how it is understood in different cultures.
+I tend to believe that in the US/Canada it resembles conceptually a **contract**: more or less two parts discuss on what each one offers to the other.
+Employee provides her skill, labor, loyalty, some restrictions on their lives etc. The employer provides the salary and job stability but we see more and more things like career path/trajectory, education, training as well as all some so called perks.
+With the king of "perks" being Google (where is it based?).
+It seems that there is an agreed "deal".
+If an employee breaks the "deal" there is an issue, they can be fired at once.
+But also if the company does so, there has to be some explanation, which was not the case in our last story.

-In Britain and probably mostly in Europe it seems that employment stems from medieval serfdom with a twist.
-The twist is that you have the right to change employees without prosecution.
+In Britain and probably mostly in Europe it seems that employment stems from **medieval serfdom** with many improvements.
+One of them is that you have the right to change employees without prosecution.
 Employer and employee agree to a salary and more or less that's it.
 I haven't witnessed in my employment in British companies things like: training programs, investment in expanding employees skill-set, even with something inexpensive such as books, or any significant perks.
-Recently I had witnessed a change in my job function without even discussing it with me in advance.
+Recently my job function changed without even communicating the changes with me in advance.
 One day I got to the office and I was told that I should be doing "*different things*".
 When complaining that this was not aligned with my initial job description or what was discussed in the interview, the response was that I was right, but that the company was "evolving".
 For me this was breach of contract, for my manager it was business as usual.

 ## Steve Blank versus Eric Ries